jneem/sweeper/docs/sweep.typ

 One consequence of our approximate approach is that we need to do a little extra bookkeeping to maintain the continuity of the input paths: when one segment exits and its path-neighbor enters, we need to remember that they are connected because the approximate sweep-line might not keep them together.
-We'll ignore this bookkeeping for now, and we'll also gloss over the fact that a real implementation would do everything in one pass.
-(The goal here is to get into detail about the sweep-line invariants, and prove that we can maintain them.)
+We'll ignore this bookkeeping for now;
+the goal here is to get into detail about the sweep-line invariants, and prove that we can maintain them.

 == The sweep-line invariants